dcrommie/walbrook/education/understanding-hedge-funds.md

 #### Investment in fund of hedge funds

-The manager of a fund of fund pools the capital of multiple investors to build a portfolio of Hedge Funds.
+The manager of a fund of hedge fund builds and manages a portfolio of Hedge Funds.

-This lowers the minimum amount required for investment, increases diversification, reducing the risks involved in investment and manager selection, but adds a layer of fees and complexity.
+The Fund of Hedge Fund structure lowers the minimum amount required for investment, increases diversification, reducing the risks involved in investment and manager selection but adds a layer of fees and complexity.

 ## Key features of Hedge Funds